MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/alignment_techniques.rst

    compile_train_graphs
    mono_align_equal

-Next, monophone training is continued by :meth:`aligner.aligner.TrainableAligner._do_mono_training()`.
-This function itself calls :meth:`aligner.aligner.BaseAligner._do_training()` with the appropriate parameters for the monophone pass, which uses the following multiprocessing functions to train the monophone system in a loop and then produce a first alignment.
+Next, monophone training is continued by :meth:`montreal_forced_aligner.aligner.TrainableAligner._do_mono_training()`.
+This function itself calls :meth:`montreal_forced_aligner.aligner.BaseAligner._do_training()` with the appropriate parameters for the monophone pass, which uses the following multiprocessing functions to train the monophone system in a loop and then produce a first alignment.

 .. autosummary::
    :toctree: generated/